ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/generics.md

 You can, of course, simply use the constructors to build a new instance of this target - e.g: `new GenericConstructorTarget(typeof(Foo<>))`.

-However, the non-generic versions of the @Rezolver.RegisterTypeTargetContainerExtensions.RegisterType* method that we've been using elsewhere to register 'simple' types in our target containers are also generic type-aware.
+However, the non-generic versions of the @Rezolver.TargetContainerExtensions.RegisterType* method that we've been using elsewhere to register 'simple' types in our target containers are also generic type-aware.
 So, if you specify an open generic type as the implementing type, then those functions automatically create a @Rezolver.Targets.GenericConstructorTarget for you and register it.